 The length of the lecturer's stay at the institution will depend upon the particular interests of the academic community or organization and the facilities available.
 The period, however, should allow an opportunity for the scholar to become acquainted with the host institution.
 A program of two to three days is suggested; a longer period may be advisable if visits to several institutions are planned.

-Suggested Activities for Occasional Lecturers
+Suggested Activities for Outreach Lecturers

 Visiting Lecturers have engaged in the following activities in the past: